Citadel-Station-13/CitadelLore/wiki/Standard_Operating_Procedure.md

 ### Scientific Expeditions

--   Gateway/Shuttle expeditions are to be organized by the Pathfinder unless CentComm commands otherwise.
+-   Gateway/Shuttle expeditions are to be organized by the Pathfinder unless CentCom commands otherwise.
 Failing the presence of a Pathfinder, a [Research Director](/wiki/Research_Director "wikilink") may organize an expedition.
 If two or more [Explorer](/wiki/Explorer "wikilink") crewmembers wish to embark on an